 The Daily Times newsroom, meanwhile, has gained national acclaim during the past two years, winning industry wide recognition for its work in fighting for diversity and civil rights, and for government accountability and First Amendment freedoms.
 The newspaper fought one of the premier legal battles in New Mexico during recent years when it sued the city of Farmington for access to important documents regarding the hiring of a powerful city manager.
 The newspaper won the battle in district court, however the city appealed and the fight continues.

 The Daily Times also sought, and won, a state attorney general's opinion against the city for its secrecy in meeting behind closed doors.
-Lopez led the charge in both legal cases and personally sought the attorney general's assistance to bring about change in the closed-government mind frame of the city.

 His newsroom backed him up, providing story after story of secret meetings, withheld documents, and stern commentary to voice the need for reform and better accountability.